President & Certified Landscape Designer, Eva Montane

 Spent 3 years as VP of SW chapter of Colorado Native Plant Society

-Completed the CSU Master Gardener program and was hired to help facilitate the program in subsequent years
+Completed the CSU Master Gardener program; helped facilitate the program in subsequent year

 Owned Gardens by Eve, LLC maintenance and design company in Durango 2007-12

-Toured South Africa with Panayoti Kelaidis, Senior Curator of Denver Botanic Gardens in 2008
+Toured South Africa with Panayoti Kelaidis, Senior Curator of Denver Botanic Gardens 2008

 Co-designed Durango Public Library’s Plant Select demonstration garden and served on the board of Durango Botanical Society